 - Begin cooking pasta according to package directions.

 - Melt 2 tablespoons of butter and 2 tablespoons olive oil over medium high heat in a skillet.
 Add garlic and cook until fragrant, stirring frequently, about 1 minute.

 - Add shrimp and oregano.
 Cook, stirring frequently, until shrimp have just turned pink on both sides (about 3 to 4 minutes).
 Remove shrimp from skillet with a slotted spoon and place on a plate.
 Set aside.

 - Return skillet with juices to medium high heat.
-Add white wine and lemon juice and bring to a boil.
+Add white wine and lemon juice and bring to a boil, while stirring.
 Add the remaining 2 tablespoons of butter and 2 tablespoons of olive oil and stir until butter is melted and mixture is combined.

 - Transfer shrimp back to skillet and cook for 1 minute, stirring frequently.
 Season with desired amounts of salt and pepper, if desired.

 - Spoon shrimp mixture on top of a bed of cooked linguine and sprinkle with fresh parsley.